What Counts as Information?

 By this definition, anything that reduces uncertainty is information, whether or not it was intended to communicate.

-The safe’s beep reduces uncertainty about which digit is correct.
-The computation’s timing reduces uncertainty about which branch was taken.
-The chip’s power draw reduces uncertainty about which operations occurred.
-The radiation from a cable reduces uncertainty about what it’s carrying.
+The safe’s beep narrows down which digit is correct.
+Computation timing reveals which code branch was taken, and a chip’s power draw tells you which operations occurred.
+Even the radiation from a cable carries information about what flows through it.

 The Shape of Everything